Options for Replacing All of My Teeth Irvine, CA

 Modern dental advancements allow people with extensive or even complete tooth loss to restore their smiles.
 All teeth replacement options include implants, complete dentures, implanted-supported dentures, and more.
 Complete tooth replacement can drastically improve the appearance of your smile, improve speech, increase comfort, and significantly boost your self-confidence.

 If you have extensive or complete tooth loss, all teeth replacement options can restore your smile’s health and well-being.
-All teeth replacement options are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+All teeth replacement options are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Call us today at (949) 258-9682 to learn more about our services or schedule an appointment.

 Candidates for All Teeth Replacement Options